pdm-project/pdm/README.md

 PEP 582 is a draft proposal which still needs a lot of polishment, for instance, it doesn't mention how to manage CLI executables.
 PDM take the decision to put `bin`, `include` together with `lib` under `__pypackage__/X.Y`.

-### 2. How to run CLI scripts in the local package directory?
+### 2. How do I run CLI scripts in the local package directory?

 The recommended way is to prefix your command with `pdm run`.
 It is also possible to run CLI scripts directly from the outside, the PDM's installer has already injected the package path to the `sys.path` in the entry script file.